mattzeunert/mattzeunert.github.io/_posts/2016-06-01-redux-mistakes.md

 }
 {% endhighlight %}

-It makes sense to store the store data in a normalized way, since it avoids duplicating data.
+It makes sense to store keep the store data normalized, since it avoids duplicating data.

 If you update a user you only have to make the change in one place.
 The change then propagates to all posts that reference that user.

 Where I screwed up was passing normalized data deep down into the component tree.

-That means I had to pass both the `post` and the `users` list as props into my `<Post>` component.
+That meant I had to pass both the `post` and the `users` list as props into my `<Post>` component.
 That data needed to be passed through at every level of the component tree, from `<TopPostsPage>` to `<PostsList>` to `<Post>`.

 That makes changes in the data a component requires tedious.
-Every time I want to add data to a component I have to go through all parent components and add the new data as props.
+To add data to a component I had to go through all parent components and add the new data as props.

 ### What I should have done